 Explanations for machine learning need interpretable features, but current methods fall short of discovering them.
 Intuitively, interpretable features should align with domain-specific expert knowledge.
 Can we measure the interpretability of such features and in turn automatically find them?
 In this blog post, we delve into our joint work with domain experts in creating the FIX benchmark, which directly evaluates the interpretability of features in real world settings, ranging from psychology to cosmology.

 Machine learning models are increasingly used in domains like healthcare, law, governance, science, education, and finance.
-Although state-of-the-art models attain good performance, domain experts rarely not trust them because the underlying algorithms are black-box.
-This opaqueness is a liability where transparency is crucial, especially in domains such as healthcare and law, where experts need explainability to ensure the safe and effective use of machine learning.
+Although state-of-the-art models attain good performance, domain experts rarely trust them because the underlying algorithms are black-box.
+This lack of transparency is a liability in critical fields such as healthcare and law.
+In these domains, experts need explanations to ensure the safe and effective use of machine learning.

-The need for transparent and explainable models has emerged as a central research focus.
-One popular approach is to explain model behavior in terms of the input features, i.e. the pixels of an image or the tokens of a prompt.
+One popular approach towards transparent models is to explain model behaviors in terms of the input features, i.e. the pixels of an image or the tokens of a prompt.
 However, feature-based explanation methods often do not produce interpretable explanations.
 One major challenge is that feature-based explanations commonly assume that the given features are already interpretable to the user, but this is typically only true for low-dimensional data.
-With high-dimensional data like images and documents, features at the granularity of pixels and tokens may lack enough salient semantic information to be meaningfully understood even by experts.
-Moreover, the features relevant for an explanation are often domain-dependent, which means that experts of different domains will care about different features.
+With high-dimensional data like images and documents, features at the granularity of pixels and tokens may lack enough semantically meaningful information to be understood even by experts.
+Moreover, the features relevant for an explanation are often domain-dependent, as experts of different domains will care about different features.
 These factors limit the usability of popular, general-purpose feature-based explanation techniques on high-dimensional data.

 The FIX benchmark measures the alignment of given features with respect to expert knowledge, which may be either explicitly specified as labels or implicitly given as a scoring function.